 The call came in on a December morning several years ago.
 When I saw the caller ID said “Santa Claus” I decided not to answer the phone.
 My thought was “seriously, what will these telemarketers think of next?!?”

 Later that morning, I noticed that caller had left a voicemail.
-To my surprise, there was a message about water rates from the Mayor of Santa Claus, Georgia!
+To my surprise, there was a message about water and wastewater service rates from the Mayor of Santa Claus, Georgia!